Use your Spring Break to do good by pitching in on sustainable projects in places where poverty and inequality are persistent issues.

 On this program, students will spend the week working with local conservationists who are striving to protect sea turtles for the next generation.
 From beach cleanups to night patrols, your volunteer work will have a positive impact on the local community and the turtle population.
 Share your passion for wildlife conservation with the new friends you make in your group and in the community.
 Spring break will never be the same!

 Spring break is an excellent time for high school students to travel and learn the many ways they can make a difference along the way.
-Students on this spring break program will choose between two tracks: Global Health, or Community Impact.
-On the Global Health track, students will gain field experience by helping set up a rural pop-up clinic, shadow members of a medical brigade at a skills training session, and work on a water filter or sanitation project.
-On the Community Development track, students will work on constructing “bottle buildings" for the local community, which turns used plastic bottles into a highly insulating, robust, affordable building material.
+Students will gain field experience by helping set up a rural pop-up clinic, shadow members of a medical brigade at a skills training session, and work on a water filter or sanitation project.